madsci1016/Arduino-EasyTransfer/README.txt

 *		Now Arduino 1.0 compatible!
 *   1.81
 *		Made it more cross compatible.
 Man, They really made us work for this one.
 *   2.0
 *       Combined SoftEasyTransfer with the other two to make everything one repo
 *           Added EasyTransferVirtualWire library for use with Virtual Wire and cheap radios.
-*			UNTESTED!
+*   2.0.1
+*       VirtualWire version tested by garth@netram, bugs fixed.
 *
 *
 *  Limits of the Library